jonhue/notifications-rails/notification-pusher/notification-pusher-actionmailer/README.md

 end
 ```

-You can pass a `from` parameter, which will override the default email address specified in `ApplicationMailer`:
+You can pass a `from` parameter, which will be used if you don't provide a `from` address when delivering:

 ```ruby
 NotificationPusher.configure do |config|